vakilkunal/MH-Tools/README.md

 ### :hammer: [Crafting Wizard](https://tsitu.github.io/MH-Tools/crafting.html)
 > Calculates craftable quantities and missing materials for recipes based on your inventory data.

 **Bookmarklet:** Run the `Crafting` bookmarklet from Inventory -> Crafting -> [Crafting Table](https://www.mousehuntgame.com/inventory.php?tab=crafting&subtab=crafting_table).
 The `Recipes` and `Inventory` tables should be automatically populated, with the former being sortable and filterable.
-Crafting materials are cached in localStorage.
+Crafting materials are saved in localStorage.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>